SMASTER4/S-Tweaks/README.md

 # **⚠️WARNING⚠️**
-**THIS MOD HAVE BUGS AND LOOK MIGHT A LITTLE BIT DIFFERENT FROM VERSION TO VERSION.
-I ACTUALLY HAVE NO BUG TRACKER.
-I WILL ADD ONE LATER.**
+**THIS RESSOURCEPACK HAVE BUGS AND LOOK MIGHT A LITTLE BIT DIFFERENT FROM VERSION TO VERSION**

 # How I can install it
 1. Download the Pack over the Version section in the Version you want to play with.
 If you cant find your version try a similar version out.
 For more information look below the Suported versions heading.